abigail-ryan/the-skin-guru/TESTING.md

 #### Pep8 Validation

 CI Python Linter was used to validate the Python files.
-Some minor line lenght isuues, missing lines, and trailing white space errors were raised and fixed in all .py files before final deployment.
+Some minor line lenght isues, missing lines, and trailing white space errors were raised and fixed in all .py files before final deployment.

 ![Screenshot of The Skin Guru - PEP8 Validation - minor errors](documentation/pep8-minor-errors.png)